Poudingue/Vanilla-Normals-Renewed/README.md

 ## Installation

 - Install a shader supporting normal and specular mapping.
-If you don't know which one, give this one a shot : https://sonicether.com/seus/ and if you want raytracing, it should also work properly with SEUS PTGI E9 : https://www.patreon.com/sonicether
+If you don't know which one, give this one a shot : https://sonicether.com/seus/ and if you want raytracing, it should also work properly with SEUS PTGI HRR : https://www.patreon.com/sonicether

 - Joining the discord server is recommended for update notifications, support, and giving feedback.
   [Join Here](https://discord.gg/bn8S5Z3)